 You can also perform this exercise in standing position once you are comfortable with the motion.
 When you are standing, and want to relive some muscle stiffness, you can try to straighten the back (or in other words, tilt the pelvis forward) and relax.
 You should feel some relaxation.
 Also, always keep in mind that exercise should be in a pain-free range.

-2. Hip Adduction Isometric:
+2. Hip Adduction Isometric for low back pain:

 The picture below demonstrates how to perform isometric of hip adduction.
 You can place a pillow or a ball between your legs and squeeze it.
 Hold that squeeze for 3 to 5 seconds in a pain-free range.